 Lab Ratz Science Club presents basic science principles in an engaging, hands-on manner–encouraging students to be inventive and creative, to question the world around them, and to make discoveries through firsthand experimentation.
 Each session explores a different topic and never repeats, so your student will have a different lesson to look forward to each week.
 All new participants receive the official Lab Ratz Science Club Laboratory T-shirt.
 You may send a snack and drink for your child to enjoy before class starts each week.

-Registration for this program will run from February 4-27th.
-Classes will begin Monday, March 4 from 4-5pm and will continue until April 1st.
+Registration for this program has now closed.
+Classes will begin Monday, March 4 from 4-5pm and will continue until April 8th (no class on 3/25).